The Day of the LORD's Wrath

 The People's Unfaithfulness Reproved

-The priests answered, “It will be unclean.”
-14 Then Haggai answered, “‘So is this people, and so is this nation before me,’ says Yahweh; ‘and so is every work of their hands.
-That which they offer there is unclean.
-15 Now, please consider from this day and backward, before a stone was laid on a stone in the temple of Yahweh.
-16 Through all that time, when one came to a heap of twenty measures, there were only ten.
-When one came to the wine vat to draw out fifty, there were only twenty.
-17 I struck you with blight, mildew, and hail in all the work of your hands; yet you didn’t turn to me,’ says Yahweh.
-18 ‘Consider, please, from this day and backward, from the twenty-fourth day of the ninth month, since the day that the foundation of Yahweh’s temple was laid, consider it.
-19 Is the seed yet in the barn?
-Yes, the vine, the fig tree, the pomegranate, and the olive tree haven’t brought forth.
-From this day will I bless you.’”
+10 On the twenty-fourth day of the ninth month, in the second year of Darius, the word of the Lord came by Haggai the prophet, 11 "Thus says the Lord of hosts: Ask the priests about the law: 12 'If someone carries holy meat in the fold of his garment and touches with his fold bread or stew or wine or oil or any kind of food, does it become holy?'"
+The priests answered and said, "No." 13 Then Haggai said, "If someone who is unclean by contact with a dead body touches any of these, does it become unclean?"
+The priests answered and said, "It does become unclean."
+14 Then Haggai answered and said, "So is it with this people, and with this nation before me, declares the Lord, and so with every work of their hands.
+And what they offer there is unclean.
+15 Now then, consider from this day onward.
+Before stone was placed upon stone in the temple of the Lord, 16 how did you fare?
+When one came to a heap of twenty measures, there were but ten.
+When one came to the wine vat to draw fifty measures, there were but twenty.
+17 I struck you and all the products of your toil with blight and with mildew and with hail, yet you did not turn to me, declares the Lord.
+18 Consider from this day onward, from the twenty-fourth day of the ninth month.
+Since the day that the foundation of the Lord's temple was laid, consider: 19 Is the seed yet in the barn?
+Indeed, the vine, the fig tree, the pomegranate, and the olive tree have yielded nothing.
+But from this day on I will bless you."

 The LORD's Promise to Zerubbabel